Help for adults who stammer.

 Keep up to date with our events and services and become a member.
 It's free and only takes 30 seconds to sign up.
 You just have to fill in the short form on our Become a Member page.

-If you have a service you'd like us to include here, download our Guidelines, and complete and return the form.
-The guidelines explain our criteria for including a therapy/course on our website and tells you what to do next.
-Requests will be reviewed by our Service Panel.
+If you have a service you'd like us to include here, download and read our Guidelines below.
+They explain our criteria for including a therapy or course on our website.
+Then download and complete the Approaches for therapies & courses form and return it to firstname.lastname@example.org Requests will be reviewed by our Service Panel.